pnorman/spirit/README.md

 Street Spirit aims to be a general purpose map style for OpenStreetMap data, using client-side rendering and vector tiles.
 It is starting from a mostly fresh start, taking advantage of the decade of lessons in designing an open source stylesheet in [OpenStreetMap Carto](https://github.com/gravitystorm/openstreetmap-carto).

+In addition to the Street Spirit style, this code can optionally generate [Shortbread](https://shortbread-tiles.org/) schema vector tiles.

 ## Installing

 Installation instructions are in [INSTALL.md](INSTALL.md).